ct-js/docs.ctjs.rocks/docs/README.md

                 <li><a href="/tutorials/making-games-platformer.html">Create a platformer →</a></li>
                 <li><a href="/tutorials/making-games-jettycat.html">Create Jetty Cat, a flappy-bird-like game →</a></li>
       - title: Learn the core library
-        details: <p>See additional methods and properties of copies, camera, rooms, and procedurally create tilemaps, backgrounds, and new copies.</p>
+        details: <p>See additional methods and properties of copies, camera, and rooms, and procedurally create tilemaps, backgrounds, and new copies.</p>
             <a href="/ct-concepts.html" class="vp-link">Go to ct.js docs →</a>
         link: ./ct-concepts.md
   - header: Get the cheatsheet